ys-zhang/obsidian-vault-research/PPT/How Grey-box fuzzing works.md

 			"seed": 2022551067,
 			"groupIds": [],
 			"strokeSharpness": "sharp",
-			"boundElementIds": [],
+			"boundElements": [],
+			"updated": 1640490660842,
 			"fontSize": 28,
 			"fontFamily": 1,
-			"text": "How to interpret \"interesting\"?\n    - can we use something other than \"coverage\"?\n    - how about not usual? can we measure the \"context/stack\" difference?", "baseline": 95,
+			"text": "How to interpret \"interesting\"?\n    - can we use something other than \"coverage\"?\n    - how about not usual? can we measure the \"context/stack\" difference?", "rawText": "How to interpret \"interesting\"?\n    - can we use something other than \"coverage\"?\n    - how about not usual? can we measure the \"context/stack\" difference?", "baseline": 95,
 			"textAlign": "left",
 			"verticalAlign": "top",
+			"containerId": null,
-			"rawText": "How to interpret \"interesting\"?\n    - can we use something other than \"coverage\"?\n    - how about not usual? can we measure the \"context/stack\" difference?"
+			"originalText": "How to interpret \"interesting\"?\n    - can we use something other than \"coverage\"?\n    - how about not usual? can we measure the \"context/stack\" difference?"
 		},
 		{
 			"type": "arrow",